 A number of new SUVs could be added to Audi’s already-extensive range.

-These include a new-generation Q7 SUV, 350kg lighter than the current car and at least one more coupé-like SUV that will slot between the Q3 and Q5.
+These include a new-generation Audi Q7 SUV, 350kg lighter than the current car and at least one more coupé-like SUV that will slot between the Audi Q3 and Audi Q5.
 A sub-Q3 baby SUV is also planned, possibly inspired by the Crosslane Coupé, which was unveiled at September's Paris motor show.

 Audi’s head of technical development, Wolfgang Durheimer, told Autocar the next-generation Q7 will benefit from a new ‘multi-materials’ version of Audi’s next-generation MLB platform.